Dunedin Multidisciplinary Health and Development Study: History

 The Dunedin Study was proposed by psychology student Phil Silva, who worked on a neonatology survey involving 250 children with learning and behavioural issues.
-He identified that 10% had significant problems that had previously been undiagnosed, a topic that he researched in his 1978 doctoral thesis.
+He found that 10% had significant problems that had previously gone undiagnosed, a topic he researched in his 1978 doctoral thesis.
 He realised that a larger sample size was needed; this resulted in the Dunedin Study.
 The original pool of study members was selected from children born at the Queen Mary Maternity Centre in Dunedin who were still living in the wider Otago region three years later.
-In early years the study was not well funded and the local community helped collect data.
+In the early years, the study was underfunded, and the local community helped collect data.
 The study members include 535 males and 502 females, 1013 singletons and 12 sets of twins.
 At the age 38 assessment, only one-third of members still resided in Dunedin; most of the remainder lived elsewhere in New Zealand and Australia.
 Study members were assessed at age three, and then at ages 5, 7, 9, 11, 13, 15, 18, 21, 26, 32, 38, 45 and, most recently, at age 52 (2024–present).
 Silva directed the study until he retired from the role in 2000.
-Professor Richie Poulton was the study's director from 2000 to 2023, and was succeeded by Professor Moana Theodore.
+Professor Richie Poulton was the study's director from 2000 to 2023, and was succeeded by Professor Reremoana Theodore.
 She first worked for the study as an assistant in 1998, and returned in 2010 to work with Poulton.

-During an assessment, study members are brought back to Dunedin from wherever in the world they live.
-They participate in a day of interviews, physical tests, dental examinations, blood tests, computer questionnaires, and surveys.
-Sub-studies of the Dunedin Study include the Family Health History Study which involved the parents of Dunedin Study members to find out about the health of family members (2003–2006); the Parenting Study which focuses on the Dunedin Study member and their first three-year-old child; and the Next Generation Study which involved the offspring of Dunedin Study members as they turned 15 and looked at the lifestyles, behaviours, attitudes, and health of today's teenagers.
-It aims to see how these have changed from when the original Study Members were 15 (in 1987–88).
-This means that information across three generations of the same families will be available.
+During an assessment, study members are brought back to Dunedin from around the world to participate in a day of interviews, physical tests, dental checkups, blood sampling, computer questionnaires, and surveys.
+Sub-studies include the Family Health History Study, which involved the parents of Dunedin Study members to explore family health histories (2003–2006); the Parenting Study, focusing on the Dunedin Study member and their first three-year-old child; and the Next Generation Study, which examined the offspring of Dunedin Study members as they turned 15.
+This study examined teenagers' lifestyles, behaviors, attitudes, and health, aiming to assess how these have changed since the original study participants were 15 in 1987–88.
+Ultimately, this provides data across three generations of the same families.

-Great emphasis is placed on retention of study members.
-At the most recent (age 45) completed assessment, 94% of all living eligible study members, or 938 people, participated.
-Longitudinal studies often have more than 40% drop-out rates, making the Dunedin Study an outlier in this regard.
+Great emphasis is placed on the retention of study members.
+In the most recent completed assessment (age 45), 94% of all living eligible study members, or 938 people, participated.
+Longitudinal studies often have dropout rates exceeding 40%, making the Dunedin Study an outlier in this regard.

 The resulting database has produced a wealth of information on many aspects of human health and development.
-As of 2015 over 1,200 papers, reports, book chapters and other publications have been produced using findings from the study.
+As of 2015, over 1,200 papers, reports, book chapters and other publications have been produced using findings from the study.
 The multidisciplinary aspect of the study has always been a central focus, with information ranging across: